0XMohomiester/0XMohomiester/Brainpan.md

 ![Screen Shot 2021-08-26 at 1 06 26 PM](https://user-images.githubusercontent.com/47929033/130952539-25118c43-c5f0-4010-99d0-fd3a529296aa.png)

-as you can see this is module, we will use module with have all false `brainpan.exe` but we need to use `msf-nasm-shell` to know the code of `JMP ESP register` we can use command: `msf-nasm-shell` then type `JMP ESP`, Just Like the image Below:
+as you can see this is module, we will use module with have `SafeSEH:false and ASLR: false`  `brainpan.exe` but we need to use `msf-nasm-shell` to know the code of `JMP ESP register` we can use command: `msf-nasm-shell` then type `JMP ESP`, Just Like the image Below:

 ![Screen Shot 2021-08-26 at 1 15 29 PM](https://user-images.githubusercontent.com/47929033/130953400-3f30e6ab-5c8e-4167-a8ea-b6d82994bddb.png)